Updated: August, 2018

-Painting apps are about making walls different color or coloring an elephant in a children’s book.
+Painting apps are about making walls a different color or coloring an elephant in a children’s book.
 The pool of possibilities is endless, and what you need to do is just pick a niche and figure out how you can implement AR, so it would be convenient and helpful for your users.

 Marketing and advertising with AR

-Most of the present-day AR techies are still trying to shake off the intimidating effect of Pokemon Go app and figure out a winning strategy.
-However, a London-based startup BlippAr has come up with a promising idea of implementing AR in ad banners.
+Most of the present-day AR techies are still trying to shake off the intimidating effect of the Pokemon Go app and figure out a winning strategy.
+However, a London-based startup Blippar has come up with a promising idea of implementing AR in ad banners.
 They engaged with several automotive brands in launching an AR ad campaign.
-Tapping on a mobile ad, enables a user to observe the inside of a car; by allowing access to the smartphone camera, they can get a real-life windshield and window view of their surroundings.
+Tapping on a mobile ad enables a user to observe the inside of a car; by allowing access to the smartphone camera, they can get a real-life windshield and window view of their surroundings.
 The most amazing thing is that it does not require apps, a simple tap on an ad banner would be enough for the user to engage in augmented reality.